shenhsinyu/hw2/README.md

   `$ tensorboard --logdir='logs' --port=6006`

+ - checkpoints

+   In checkpoints folder, it contains each epoch training weight.

 ## detect
 - detect object from the test images

-  put you test images to `data/samples/images`
+  put you test images to `data/samples/images`, after running `$ python3 detect.py`, in output folder it contains images with bounding box and predict.json.

-  run `$ python3 detect.py`

-  you can change weight from checkpoint dict, or conf_thrs and nms_thrs to get the result more accurate.
+  you can choose weight from checkpoint floder, or conf_thrs and nms_thrs to get the result more accurate.

 - example:

   ![image](https://github.com/shenhsinyu/hw2/blob/main/output/1.png)